aiisahik/frontend-test/README.md

 Goals
 =============
-You goal is to improve the one page app along the following criteria (in order of importance):
+Your impoved app should achieve the following goals (in order of importance):

 1. Present the information and create a user experience that is most helpful and easy to use for the end user